Courtesy Facebook

 A closing date for Alfredo’s has not been announced.

-Collin Kelley has been the editor of Atlanta Intown for two decades and has been a journalist and freelance writer for 35 years.
-He’s also an award-winning poet and novelist.
+Collin Kelley is the executive editor of Atlanta Intown, Georgia Voice, and the Rough Draft newsletter.
+He has been a journalist for nearly four decades and is also an award-winning poet and novelist.

 8 replies on “Update: Alfredo’s Italian Restaurant to close later this year”